GongT/baobao/library/node-helpers/docs/node-helpers.api.md

 // @public (undocumented)
 export function nd5(data: Buffer): string;

+// Warning: (ae-missing-release-tag) "prettyFormatError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function prettyFormatError(e: Error): string;

+// Warning: (ae-missing-release-tag) "prettyPrintError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function prettyPrintError(type: string, e: Error): void;

 // Warning: (ae-missing-release-tag) "RawCollectingStream" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)